Tips to create effective Customer Experience Strategies

 Social media networks like Facebook and Twitter are free of cost, and you can create a platform for your customers to reach out and engage with you.

-Social media networks are a faster mean of communication and it will allow you to deal with customer issues much faster.
+Social media networks are a faster means of communication, allowing you to deal with customer issues much faster.

 9 – Include customer reviews for added authenticity